govau/notify-client-java/DOCUMENTATION.md

 #### personalisation (required)

-If a template has placeholder fields for personalised information such as name or application date, you need to provide their values in a map.
+If a template has placeholder fields for personalised information such as name or application date, you must provide their values in a map.
 For example:

 ```java
 Map<String, String> personalisation = new HashMap<>();